Whataburger now plans three Springfield locations

 Whataburger is also planning multiple locations in Springfield.
 According to plans filed in recent days with the city, the chain plans to build at least three restaurants around town.
 The proposals are still pending review and approval by city staff.

-One location is slated for 3880 W. Sunshine near the intersection of McCurry Avenue.
-The site is near the entrance to the new Springfield Plaza shopping center, which includes retailers such as Ross, Petco, and Burlington.
+One location is slated for 3880 W. Sunshine St. near the intersection of McCurry Ave.
+The site is near the entrance to the new Springfield Plaza shopping center, which includes retailers Ross, Petco, and Burlington.

 A second Springfield site under review is 2337.
 N. Glenstone Ave., which is at the intersection of Kearney St. The site is currently occupied by the old Springfield Inn motel.
 The building will be razed to make way for the new restaurant.

-A third Whataburger is set to go up at 2825 S. Glenstone, which is in front of Battlefield Mall.
+A third Whataburger is set to go up at 2825 S. Glenstone Ave. in front of Battlefield Mall.
 Plans submitted to the city last week call for a brand new stand-alone building to be constructed on a spot currently occupied by a parking lot.
 Information contained in the filing shows construction could begin in May of 2022 and be completed by September 2022.